Marianushrat/Custom-Ftp-Server-Socket/README.md

 python server.py
 ```

-You should see:
+Expected output:

 ```text
 FTP Server started on port 2121
 Waiting for client connection...
 ```

-The server is now ready to accept client connections.

 ---

-### Step 3: Start the Client
+### 3. Start the Client

-Open another terminal in the same project directory and run:
+Open another terminal in the project directory:

 ```bash
 python client.py
 ```

-The client will connect to the FTP server.
+The client will connect to the server.

 ---

-## Login Information
+## 🔐 Login Credentials

-For testing purposes, the default login credentials are:
+For testing purposes, the project currently uses:

 ```text
 Username: admin
 Password: 1234
 ```

-The client must provide the correct username and password before accessing the FTP commands.
+After successful authentication, the client can access the available commands.

 ---

-## Available Commands
+# 💻 Available Commands

-After successful login, the following commands are available:

-### 1. LIST
+## 📋 1.
+LIST

-The `LIST` command displays the files stored in the server's `server_files` directory.
+Displays all files stored inside the server's `server_files` directory.

 Example: